 Entertainment

-Social life within Kemp Town is rich and varied being home to some of the best bars and restaurants in town as well as the city’s thriving ‘gay’ quarter.
-The Ranelagh, Brighton's best-kept secret pub, presents live Blues most Sunday nights and the unique Laughing Onion, almost invisible behind its apparently closed exterior and with its interior trapped in 1950s Paris, opens its doors one Saturday a month, serving food and entertainment courtesy of Parisian chanteur, Jean-Jacques Jordane.
+Social life within Kemp Town is rich and varied being home to some of the best bars and restaurants in town.
+Kemptown’s contemporary side attracts many travellers to this corner of Brighton, most notably for its immense Pride celebrations in the summer and the busy calendar of events on the seafront, such as the Mod Weekender and Brighton Speed trials.
+It has recently become host to Brighton’s Sea-Lanes, a national open water swimming centre with surrounding cafés, volleyball courts and outdoor sauna, as well as the prestigious Soho House members club.
 The whole area is rich in community spirit even holding its very own annual Carnival.
 Beautiful green spaces and parks are easily accessible on the outskirts of the village to the north and east and of course the sea and all it offers in the way of leisure, sport and scenic walks is minutes away.

 Travel